 (3) Cancellations may be communicated by email, and a notice of cancellation is deemed to have been received when the email reaches campstar during regular business hours, 9 a.m. until 6 p.m.
 CET, excluding legal holidays.
 In the event that a notice of cancellation is transmitted outside of these business hours, it is deemed to have been received at 9 a.m. on the morning of the next business day.

 (1) The vehicle is booked for the period confirmed by the Customer in a binding fashion.
 For purposes of rent calculation, each – even partial – 24-hour period counts as a full rental day.
-The Customer must collect and return the motorhome or campervan at the times specified in the booking.
-In the event that the motorhome or campervan is not collected, or if it is picked up late, the Customer remains liable for the payment of the full agreed rental fee.
+The Customer must pick up and return the motorhome or campervan at the times specified in the booking.
+In the event that the motorhome or campervan is not picked up, or if it is picked up late, the Customer remains liable for payment of the full agreed rental fee.

-(2) Unauthorized extensions of the agreed rental period can result in significant added costs.
+(2) Unauthorised extensions of the agreed rental period may lead to considerable additional costs.

-(1) When taking possession and returning the motorhome or campervan, the vehicle is to be checked for damages, missing parts and fuel level, and parties must record any relevant findings.
+(1) When taking possession of and returning the motorhome or campervan, the vehicle is to be checked for damages, missing parts and fuel level, and both parties must record any relevant findings.

-(2) When taking possession of the vehicle, the Customer must deposit a security deposit with the Provider in accordance with the applicable rental agreement.
-Most Providers do not accept debit or prepaid cards for this purpose.
-In the event that the security deposit cannot be furnished in accordance with the Provider’s applicable terms, the Provider may refuse vehicle delivery while retaining its claim for payment of the rental fee in full.
+(2) When taking possession of the vehicle, the customer must deposit a security deposit with the provider in accordance with the applicable rental agreement.
+The deposit is to be paid by credit card.
+Most providers do not accept debit or prepaid cards for this purpose.
+In the event that the security deposit cannot be provided in accordance with the provider’s applicable terms, the provider may refuse vehicle delivery while retaining its claim for payment of the rental fee in full.

-In the event that the rented RV breaks down or is involved in an accident, the Customer must promptly notify the Provider.
-Under no circumstances may repairs be completed independently without the Provider’s approval.
+In the event that the rented campervan or motorhome breaks down or is involved in an accident, the customer must promptly notify the provider.
+Under no circumstances may repairs be completed independently without the provider’s approval.

-(1) With respect to a possible minimum or maximum driver’s age, the Provider’s lease terms apply.
-This is also true for any requirements pertaining to other credentials to be produced to the Provider, such as a driving licence and passport / photo ID.
-In many cases, original IDs are required, a minimum driver’s age applies, driver’s licences (must be valid and current) and an international driving licence is needed. campstar notes that the Provider may refuse RV delivery while retaining its claim for payment of the rental fee in full if these requirements are not satisfied.
+(1) With respect to a possible minimum or maximum driver’s age, the provider’s lease terms apply.
+This is likewise true for any requirements pertaining to other credentials to be produced to the provider, such as driver’s license and passport / photo ID.
+In many cases, original IDs are required, a minimum driver’s age applies, driver’s licenses (must be valid and current) and an international driver’s license is needed.
+Campstar notes that the provider may refuse RV delivery while retaining its claim for payment of the rental fee in full if these requirements are not satisfied.

 (2) In most cases, a second driver is excluded and may result in significant added costs.

-(1) With regards to insurance (liability, comprehensive coverage), the terms specified by the Provider, as set forth in applicable legal codes, apply.
+(1) With regard to insurance (liability, comprehensive coverage), the terms specified by the provider, as set forth in applicable legal codes, apply.

-campstar’s role is that of a broker, which is why it does not offer RVs for rent and, accordingly, provides no warranty for the Provider’s satisfaction of contractual obligations.
+(1) Campstar’s role is that of a broker, which is why it does not offer motorhomes and campervans for rent and, accordingly, provides no warranty for the provider’s satisfaction of contractual obligations.

 (2) To such extent, campstar’s liability is limited to foreseeable damages typically associated with the agreement in question and capped at ten times the value of the agreement entered into between the Provider and the Customer.